scottlepp/go-duck/README.md

 * Doesn't require CGO.
 * Requires duckdb cli to be in the path.

-## Dataframes
-* Allows querying dataframes using SQL, with all the aggregate/window/analytics functions from DuckDB.

 ## In Memory Database
 ```
 	db := NewInMemoryDB()